-By advocating now, to election day and beyond, we can ensure the next Government understands, listens to and delivers on our priorities.
+We advocated on your behalf during the state election campaign to ensure the next Government understands, listens to and delivers on our priorities.

 What we are advocating for